Shoalhaven City Council Protects Community Assets as it Moves Towards the Future - Australia

 Stuart Dryburgh explained: “Where our analog systems could only store around three weeks of footage, we can now store 44 terabytes and about 500 days of 24/7 recording.”

 The Council has also begun transitioning to H.265 high data compression technology as it updates its sites.
 At the Bay and Basin Leisure Centre in Vincentia, H.265 cameras provide the crisp imaging and fast motion detection needed for monitoring around the clock in the 24-hour gym facility, while the built-in smart technology compresses images to reduce the load on storage infrastructure.
-IP cameras are also installed throughout the aquatic centre to provide a secure environment for customers, with two 6-terabyte video recorders allowing retrieval of any footage that needs to be reviewed by police or other authorities.
+IP cameras are also installed throughout the aquatic center to provide a secure environment for customers, with two 6-terabyte video recorders allowing retrieval of any footage that needs to be reviewed by police or other authorities.

 Keeping the community safe

-Stuart Dryburgh said that feedback from staff at the centre had been very positive.
+Stuart Dryburgh said that feedback from staff at the center had been very positive.
 “When we first started putting in the IP cameras, management saw the difference, and were keen to have the technology throughout.
 The older cameras could miss important vision, particularly with motion – now they can see the site much more clearly and have 24-hour backup.”

 Systems already currently installed in Shoalhaven sewage treatment plants provide 24/7 plant monitoring so staff can view ladders and sewer inlets, as well as covering after-hours security.
 The Bombaderry and Nowra sewage treatment plants will be the next locations to receive the benefits of an H.265 installation.